rl-institut/super-repo/docs/development/best-practice/test_driven_development.md

 # Test-Driven Development

-Test-Driven Development (TDD) is a software development methodology that emphasizes writing tests before implementing the corresponding functionality. <br>
+Test-Driven Development (TDD) is a software development methodology that emphasizes writing tests before implementing the corresponding functionality.
 This approach ensures that new changes do not unintentionally break existing features and that all functions perform as expected.

 ## Code Coverage

-Code coverage is a metric used in software testing that helps determine the percentage of code that is exercised by tests. <br>
+Code coverage is a metric used in software testing that helps determine the percentage of code that is exercised by tests.
 It is an essential tool for assessing the effectiveness of your test suite.
 High code coverage generally indicates that most of your code has been tested, while lower coverage can suggest that some parts of the application may be